alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 What you need to do depends on whether you’re exporting [within the EU](#within-the-eu) or [outside the EU](#outside-the-eu).

 If Species+ says the animal is banned, you can't export the product.
-There aren't any exceptions to this rule.

 [Check with APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-bristol) if you want to export elephant ivory, rhino horn, tigers and their parts and derivatives, bear bile, bear paws and gallbladders, and eggs of native British birds.

+You’ll only be able to export them in special circumstances like for scientific research, museum exhibitions or if they're your heirlooms - you could be fined or imprisoned for up to 7 years if you break the rules.

 $CTA